cysouw/diathesis/text/c06_prepositions.md

 - Mir ist langweilig im Sommer. \
   Der Sommer ist langweilig.

-###      --- [ ADJ > SBJ > Ø ] *Instrumentsubjektivierung* --- {.unnumbered color=gray}
+###      --- [ ADJ > SBJ > Ø ] --- {.unnumbered}

 ### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

 A ~~conciliative~~ (from Lat. *conciliator*, 'intermediary/mediator') is a diathesis in which an instrument-like artefact is promoted to nominative subject.
-This instrument is an intermediate that is used by an agent to reach a certain goal.
+This instrument is an intermediate that is used by an agent to reach a certain goal, hence the latinate name.
+In German I propose to use the term ~~Instrumentsubjektiv~~.
+This diathesis is attested both with intransitive verbs (this section) and transitive verbs (see [@sec:prepositions-transitive-conciliative]).
 For intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@next a,b].

 ::: ex
 a.
 Er klappert mit der Tür.